-I Thought Medicare And Private Health Insurance Worked — Then I Got A $5,000 Bill For Lifesaving Treatment
+I Thought Medicare & Private Health Insurance Worked — Then I Got A $5,000 Bill For Lifesaving Treatment

 I’ll preface this by saying: I’m not rich.
 Far from it.
 I am, however, fortunate enough that a $5,000 medical bill wouldn’t mean that I can’t pay my rent next month.
 But it would certainly hurt, especially because I’m an Australian citizen with access to (supposedly free) Medicare — and because I’ve paid for private health insurance for the last 7 years.
 I want to tell you about what happened to me in the hopes that it can help even one person save thousands of dollars on a medical bill.